-Easter holidays are gone and now it is getting cold in Melbourne.
-Hot soup is appreciated for dinner.
 Egg Soup is everyone’s favourite.
-When you add whisked egg into hot soup, egg is instantly cooked and comes up to the surface.
-If the soup is slightly thickened by adding a small amount of starch, the egg floats in the soup evenly.
-In Japan, a type of clear soup with egg is called ‘Kakitama-jiru’ and the soup is cooked in that way.
-I used Enoki for this egg soup, but you can use any mushrooms of your choice.
+When you add whisked Egg into hot soup, Egg is instantly cooked and comes up to the surface.
+However, if the soup is slightly thickened with a small amount of Starch, the Egg floats in the soup evenly.
+In Japan, this type of Clear Soup with Egg is called ‘Kakitama-jiru’.

 Salt & White Pepper

-Heat Chicken Stock in a large saucepan or pot.
+- Heat Chicken Stock (OR Dashi Stock) in a large saucepan or pot.
 Add grated fresh Ginger and Enoki, and season with Salt & White Pepper.
-You may wish to add small amount of Soy Sauce for Asian flavour.
+Add Soy Sauce for an extra flavour if you like.

-Place Potato Starch Flour and Water in a small bowl and mix well.
-Then add the mixture to the hot soup and stir to thicken the soup.
+- Place Potato Starch Flour and Water in a small bowl and mix well.
+Then add to the hot soup and stir to thicken the soup.

-Add the Eggs slowly in a circular motion into the hot soup, gently stirring.
+- Add lightly whisked Eggs slowly in a circular motion into the hot soup, gently stirring.
 Don’t drop the Eggs all at once.
 When Eggs are cooked, remove from the heat.